-If, as a result of our contractual arrangements with Wuxi Wangdao, we or Wuxi Wangdao is found to be in violation of any existing or future PRC laws or regulations, or such contractual arrangement is determined as illegal and invalid by the PRC courts, arbitral tribunals or regulatory authorities, or we or Wuxi Wangdao fail to obtain, maintain or renew any of the required permits or approvals, the relevant PRC regulatory authorities would have broad discretion to take action in dealing with such violations or failures, including: (i) revoking the business licenses and/or operating licenses of Craftsman Wuxi and/or Wuxi Wangdao; (ii) discontinuing or restricting the conduct of any transactions between Craftsman Wuxi and Wuxi Wangdao; (iii) limiting the business expansion in China by way of entering into contractual arrangements; (iv) imposing fines, confiscating the income from Wuxi Wangdao, or imposing other requirements with which we or Wuxi Wangdao may not be able to comply with; (v) shutting down the servers or blocking the websites; (vi) requiring us to restructure the ownership structure or operations, including terminating the contractual arrangements with Wuxi Wangdao and deregistering the equity pledges of Wuxi Wangdao; (vii) restricting or prohibiting our use of the proceeds of our initial public offering to finance the business and operations in China; (viii) imposing additional conditions or requirements with which we or Wuxi Wangdao that could be harmful to the business.
+If, as a result of the contractual arrangements with Wuxi Wangdao, Craftsman Wuxi or Wuxi Wangdao is found to be in violation of any existing or future PRC laws or regulations, or such contractual arrangement is determined as illegal and invalid by the PRC courts, arbitral tribunals or regulatory authorities, or Craftsman Wuxi or Wuxi Wangdao fails to obtain, maintain or renew any of the required permits or approvals, the relevant PRC regulatory authorities would have broad discretion to take action in dealing with such violations or failures, including: (i) revoking the business licenses and/or operating licenses of Craftsman Wuxi and/or Wuxi Wangdao; (ii) discontinuing or restricting the conduct of any transactions between Craftsman Wuxi and Wuxi Wangdao; (iii) limiting the business expansion in China by way of entering into contractual arrangements; (iv) imposing fines, confiscating the income from Wuxi Wangdao, or imposing other requirements with which Craftsman Wuxi or Wuxi Wangdao may not be able to comply with; (v) shutting down the servers or blocking the websites; (vi) requiring us to restructure the ownership structure or operations, including terminating the contractual arrangements with Wuxi Wangdao and deregistering the equity pledges of Wuxi Wangdao; (vii) restricting or prohibiting the use of the proceeds of our initial public offering to finance the business and operations in China; (viii) imposing additional conditions or requirements with which Craftsman Wuxi or Wuxi Wangdao may not be able to comply with; or (xi) take other regulatory or enforcement actions against Craftsman Wuxi or Wuxi Wangdao that could be harmful to the business.

-The imposition of any of these penalties could result in a material and adverse effect on Skillful Craftsma's or Wuxi Wangdao's ability to conduct the business and on the results of operations.
-If any of these penalties results in Skillful Craftsman's inability to direct the activities of Wuxi Wangdao that most significantly impact its economic performance, and/or Skillful Craftsman's failure to receive the economic benefits and absorb losses from Wuxi Wangdao, Skillful Craftsman may not be able to consolidate Wuxi Wangdao in the consolidated financial statements in accordance with U.S. GAAP.
+The imposition of any of these penalties could result in a material and adverse effect on Craftsman Wuxi's or Wuxi Wangdao's ability to conduct the business and on the results of operations.
+If any of these penalties results in Skillful Craftsman's cessation to be the primary beneficiary of Wuxi Wangdao for accounting purposes, Skillful Craftsman may not be able to consolidate Wuxi Wangdao in the consolidated financial statements in accordance with U.S. GAAP.
 As a result, Skillful Craftsman's shares may decline in value or become worthless.